 - Reduce the Load on Your Internet Connection: Your max bandwidth is shared by everyone using the service.
 If the family is watching video streams, gaming, or video chatting it will consume bandwidth.
 Shut down the unnecessary and set priorities.
 If you run a speed test while your shutting down unnecessary network use and you can watch the speeds increase.

 - Lock Down Your Network: If your home network does not require a password you may find that you are sharing it with the whole neighborhood!
 Securing it with a password will let you control who has access so you can control how your data connection is being used.

-- Limit Multitasking: You laptop or PC can only do so many tasks at a time.
-If you're trying to study, watching a movie, and browsing the internet all at the same time on your computer you may be doing more than your computer or network can handle.
+- Limit Multitasking: Your laptop or PC can only do so many tasks at a time.
+If you're studying, watching a movie and browsing the internet all at the same time on your computer, you may be doing more than your computer or network can handle.
 Shut down unnecessary applications and turn off processes that are running "in the background".
 They will affect the performance of your computer and slow down the access to your network.

 - Try a wired connection: If all your neighbors are using Wi-Fi it can cause interference on your service.
 If you can connect to your home router with a wired connection, you may see improved service.

 The major carriers are offering

 - AT&T: https://about.att.com/pages/COVID-19.html

 Read more about how the major carriers are keeping Americans connected.